 Nope.
 This isn’t “Part 2” from my previous article “What to Expect When You’re Miscarrying” as unfortunately, lightening struck twice in a row for us and we are dealing with another loss again.

-We gave it about 6 months from my last miscarriage to heal before trying again.
-I asked the doctors to run all sorts of blood work or test for anything (Zika?!
+First of all, we gave it about 6 months from my last miscarriage to heal before trying again.
+I asked the doctors to run all sorts of blood work or test for anything strange before getting pregnant again.
+Do I have Zika?!
 Bird Flu?!
-The Plague?!) that may be wrong with me before getting pregnant again.
-But, they declined saying, “Your chances of miscarrying twice in a row are no greater than miscarrying the first time.”
+The Plague?!
+But, they declined.
+“Your chances of miscarrying twice in a row are no greater than miscarrying the first time.”
 OK doc.
 I’ll believe ya since you have the medical degrees.
 Just like the last time, we got pregnant right away.
 I even took a test 2 days before my missed period and it was positive.
 Hooray!
 I emailed my doctors and they ordered blood work the following day.

 My progesterone level was 26.8 and HCG level was 41.7.
-For those of you who are not familiar with these, I’ll throw a quick overview at ya: Progesterone is a hormone released continuously in the body.
+For those of you who are not familiar with these, I’ll throw a quick overview at ya.
+Progesterone is a hormone released continuously in the body.
 It can be almost 10x the normal amount when pregnant.
 Doctors monitor it to assess infertility issues you may be having, or your risk of miscarriage.
-My medical chart states within 10-44 is within average limits for progesterone during the first trimester of pregnancy and so I interpreted my 26.8 within the normal range.
+My medical chart states within 10-44 is within average limits for progesterone during the first trimester of pregnancy.
+I interpreted my 26.8 within the normal range.
 HCG (Human Chorionic Gonadotropin) is a hormone your body produces when you are pregnant (it’s what causes a positive prego pee stick test!).
-HCG numbers vary greatly in women, and they have a crazy range for what is considered “normal.”
+HCG numbers vary greatly in women.
+They have a crazy range for what is considered “normal.”
 But bottom line, both progesterone and HCG work together to sustain your pregnancy and help your baby grow.

 I could write a book on how the drugs went/didn’t go, but, I won’t.
 There’s a lot of scary stories out there of women who were sick, nauseous and throwing up from the pills, but, I didn’t have that experience.
-I had a few rounds of major cramping, and if felt like I had a period from hell, but honestly, with a few Ibuprofen, it was tolerable.
-However, it’s still ongoing.
-I’m not convinced what I like to call ‘part 2’ of the miscarriage has occurred yet.
-Part 1 is losing the fetus.
-Part 2 is aborting the environment, placenta, etc. It’s been almost 2 weeks and I haven’t experienced anything like that so I may have to update this article if/when that happens.
-If part 2 doesn’t happen, then it’s D&C time.
+I had a few rounds of major cramping.
+It felt like I had a period from hell, but honestly, with a few Ibuprofen, it was tolerable.
+I bled for almost 4 weeks and it took about 12 weeks for my HCG levels to return to zero.
+I know.
+Super long f’ing process.

 What I’ve learned:

 So, we are working on changing the result.
-When asked if I could go on the pill and off again to try and stabilize my hormones, I was given the line, “your chances of miscarrying going off the pill are no greater than the chance of your first miscarriage and we recommend women don’t go on and off the pill.”
+When asked if I could go on the pill and off again to try and stabilize my hormones, I was given another standard medical line.
+“Your chances of miscarrying going off the pill are no greater than the chance of your first miscarriage and we recommend women don’t go on and off the pill.”
 After absorbing that textbook line, I decided to go back on the pill while I heal from this miscarriage.
 This was my way of taking a different path and not staying stuck in a rut.
 If we go off the pill and miscarry again, at least I will know we tried a different path to get a different end result.
 So, stay tuned for that result.